joshsanger/css-only-slider/README.md

         &:checked {
             & + label {
                 background: #0099ff;

-                & ~ .slide {
+                // make all slides after the input field right & ~ .slide {
                     transform: translate(100%);
                 }

-                & + .slide {
+                // bring the active slide to the middle & + .slide {
                     transform: translate(0%);
                 }